The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 The reasons for this recommendation are set out below.

-As mentioned in the overview post, the aim of this plan is to help people who are trying out the carnivore diet to fix their underlying health problems like compromised gut, diabetes, autoimmune conditions, and obesity-related health issues.
+As outlined in the overview post, this plan is designed to support individuals exploring the carnivore diet as a means to address underlying health issues such as compromised gut health, diabetes, autoimmune conditions, and obesity-related health issues.

-To support healing, you need the most nutrient-dense food and the best quality food possible.
-Ruminant meat and ruminant liver meet these criteria.
+To support healing, it’s essential to focus on the most nutrient-dense and highest-quality foods available.
+Research shows that ruminant meat and liver best meet these criteria.

-Therefore, the most ancestrally consistent and best quality food that you can eat is ruminant meat.
+This makes ruminant meat the most ancestrally consistent and highest-quality food you can eat.

-As can be seen below, ruminant meat and liver can give you all nutrients that your body needs.
+As can be seen in the table below, ruminant meat and liver can give you all the nutrients that your body needs.

 In short, you can get every nutrient your body needs from animal-based food.
 If you have any concerns about nutrition deficiency on the carnivore diet, please read this post “Is the Carnivore Diet Safe?”.